FusionAuth/fusionauth-site/site/_posts/2020-02-19-introducing-fusionauth-reactor-breached-password-detection.md

 <!--more-->

-{% include _image.html src="/assets/img/blogs/fusionauth-reactor-header-2x.png" alt="FusionAuth Reactor heading" class="img-fluid w-100 w-xl-50 w-l-50 w-md-75 mt-2" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-reactor-header-2x.png" alt="FusionAuth Reactor heading" class="img-fluid w-100 w-xl-50 w-l-50 w-md-75 mt-2" figure=false %}
 Built from a fire-forged, vibranium-authenticatium alloy, [FusionAuth Reactor](/features/reactor) is a suite of new features that extends FusionAuth's core functionality.
 The first feature is now available for any paid Edition of FusionAuth (more about this below).

 ### Up First: Breached Password Detection